j2nullify/ai-git-commit/README.md

 ## Using Ask AI CLI

-To use the AI CLI, simply put a "#" in front of the natural language query.
+To use the AI CLI, ask "how" in front of the natural language query inside quotations.

 ```bash
 how "List all files"